ashneetrathore/SudokuSolver/README.md

 ### :running_woman: **Heuristic Options**

 The solver allows users to apply heuristics to improve efficiency.
-Heuristics are divided into three categories, and users can select **one heuristic per category** or simply omit it from the command to apply no heuristic from it
+Heuristics are divided into three categories, and users can select **one heuristic per category** or simply omit it from the command to apply no heuristic from it.
+Heuristics can be entered in any order on the command line.

 | Category             | Description                                                 | Options  |
 |----------------------|-------------------------------------------------------------|----------|